 The last attraction of this day is visiting the Grand Bazaar.
 Yes, it is the truth – to be in Istanbul and not to visit this place would be a great loss.
 Grand Bazaar is so much connected with this city that it has been an integral part of it for several centuries.
 The bazaar makes an unusual impression, above all in terms of architecture.
 It is completely covered with the roof, and the whole bazaar takes about 4.5 ha.
 There are over 60 alleys and about 3,500 stands.
 It is an unbelievable place!
 It is difficult to find the way out, we do not know which way to turn and which gate to exit to the main road because there are more than 20 gates.

 Strolling along the long and endless corridors, in the end, we are managing to leave the bazaar after about 1 hour.
 Our joy is endless when we see that the exit we found is right in front of the tram stop.
 Tram, which has a stop here, will take us back to our hotel.

 In the evening, we are going to the harbour again.
 On the way, we find a nice restaurant where we stay for dinner.
 That day we made over 30,000 steps, which is over 24 km.
 We are extremely tired but full of impressions and emotions.
 This is our last day in Istanbul.
 In the morning we will start another journey and another great adventure named Cappadocia.

 - Topkapi Palace, the museum is closed on Tuesdays.
-The ticket price for one person for the main entrance is 60 TL* (about 11$) except Harem Section.
+The ticket price for one person at the main entrance is 60 TL* (about 11$) except Harem Section.
 If you want to visit Harem you have to buy a separate ticket from the ticket booths or in front of the Harem entrance.
 The ticket price for one person for the Harem is 35 TL* (about 6$).

 Prices are valid in Oct’18.